Polaris-JZ/PDRO/README.md

 The Micro-video dataset, sourced from the Huawei micro-video App integrated into Huawei mobile phones, comprises a collection of user-item interactions spanning a month.
 This dataset encompasses a wide range of interactions with diverse micro-videos.

 ## Training
-run the PDRO on Micro-video dataset:
+Run the PDRO on Micro-video dataset:
 ```bash
 sh run.sh micro_video lgn 1e-3 0.001 0.3 0.17 3 8 0.3 1 4 0.2 0 log_0 0
 ```

 ## Inference (Including Group Evluation)
+Inference the PDRO on Micro-video dataset:
 ```bash
 sh inference.sh micro_video lgn 1e-3 0.001 0.3 0.17 5 8 0.3 1 4 0.2 0 log_0 1
 ```